NHQ/anarcho-source/README.md

 This is a naive example code to startup with, and the IRL test case for which this is being devised is a naturalized corporation in the US (which would iomplement these protocols into its by-laws).

 But the goal is to extract the protocols and encode them.
-With a protocol for proposing laws and amendments, and for voting and delegation, any organization could make use of the resulting software.
+With protocols for proposing laws and amendments, and for for voting and delegation, any organization could make use of the resulting software to automate the anarchy.

 ##membership

-A founding group or individual creates a body.
+A founding group or individual creates a body, and become the owner-member(s).

-They are owner-members.

 New membership is voted on by current members.